 If you have been living with your partner for quite some time – the three years immediately prior to lodging your application – or you have a child together and have lived together for the previous two years, you can apply for the 801 partner visa straight away.

-The partner visa (subclass 820) lasts until your PR part of the visa (subclass 801) is granted.
+The partner visa (subclass 820) lasts until your PR part of your visa (subclass 801) is granted.
 Once you’re an Australian permanent resident, you can stay in the country indefinitely or apply for citizenship once you’re eligible.

 You’ll be able to enrol in the Medicare system as soon as the visa application has been lodged.

-When an onshore partner visa is lodged, an associated Bridging Visa A (BVA) is issued.
+When your onshore partner visa is lodged, an associated Bridging Visa A (BVA) is issued.
 This BVA only comes into effect at the end of your current visa.
 For example, if you hold a visitor visa with a three month stay limitation, your BVA would come into effect at the end of your three month stay.
 In this case, you would have full work rights on your BVA during the partner visa processing time.

 If you hold a Working Holiday 417 visa or a Work and Holiday 462 visa, you can request a waiver of the six month work limitation – but only once you have lodged your partner visa.
 A Registered Migration Agent can submit a work rights waiver on your behalf.